EBolle/write-tight/README.md

 # write-tight

-This project will help you become a better (business) writer with the help of simple rule based writing patterns.
+This project helps you become a better writer with the help of simple rule based writing patterns.
 The inspiration of this project comes from two sources:

-1. The book "Write Tight: say exactly what you want with precision and power" by <author>
+1. The book "Write Tight: Say Exactly What You Mean With Precision and Power" by William Brohaugh.
-2. The Udemy course "Business writing immersion" by <author>
+2. The Udemy course "Business Writing & Technical Writing Immersion" by Paul Siegel (Starweaver Instructor Team).

-Both sources emphasise that eliminating deadwood is important to improve your writing.
+The book and the Udemy course both emphasise that eliminating deadwood is important to improve your writing.

-> deadwood is the the unnecessarily difficult, long, or simply unnecessarily phrases or words that clog the arteries of professional writing
+> &ldquo;Deadwood is the the unnecessarily difficult, long, or simply unnecessarily phrases or words that clog the arteries of professional writing.&rdquo;
+>
-> Write Tight
+> _William Brohaugh_

-Both sources provide numerous detailed descriptions of deadwood patterns, and how to detect and remove them.
-A few examples:
+Examples of deadwood writing patterns are:

 - Adverbs that end on 'ly'

+Explain

 - Passive voice

-- Subjunctive mood
+Explain

 - Ambiguous pronouns

+Explain

 - Ambiguous openings

-- More patterns will follow in future releases..
+Explain

-This project translated these (anti) writing patterns into rule based expressions using the [spaCy][spacy] matcher.
+The detailed descriptions on how to detect and remove these deadwood patterns are translated into rule based expressions using the [spaCy][spacy] matcher.

 ## How to use write-tight?